 - Versation – Angel-funded English language training startup (acquired by Berlitz)

-- Instant Interact – My short-lived online course software (in the market for 18 months pre Canvas & Blackboard)
+- Instant Interact – My own online course software (in the market for 18 months pre Canvas & Blackboard)

 - University Readers/Cognella – Bootstrapped online bookstore as a service (Still growing)

 - TalentLens – Startup inside Pearson, the world’s largest learning company (Still growing globally)

 - Nurse.com – Profitable online division of legacy magazine business (acquired by Relias)